homomorfismo/blog/_posts/2021-02-18-multiplayer-elo.md

 ## Multiplayer Elo and Analytic Hierarchical Process

-Suppose we have players $\{1,2,\dots,n\}$.
-Once we have the joint rating for every team, we can compute a matrix such as this one
+Suppose we have players $\{1,2,\dots,n\}$ and we have computed the head-to-head expected scores using the Elo formula.
+We arrange them into a matrix such as this one

 $$